Update: This blog has been updated with 2020 data and information.

 The buyer’s journey used to be a simple circular route from Awareness to Consideration to Purchase and (hopefully) back around again.
-Digital has transformed it into a complex maze of multiple touchpoints and potential for crossed wires.
+Digital has transformed the buyer’s journey into a complex maze of multiple touchpoints and increased the potential for crossed wires.

-With 3.6 billion people using the internet, the buyer’s journey now begins and, for many industries, ends in the digital landscape.
-71% of consumers begin the Discovery stage and 74% start Exploration stage with an online search.
-By focusing your attention on how your brand appears in search results, you can reduce the overwhelming nature of the modern buyer’s journey, and make sure you are targeting the right content to the right audience at each moment in their journey.
+With 4.57 billion people using the internet in July 2020 alone, the buyer’s journey now begins and, for many industries, ends in the digital landscape.
+87% of consumers begin their journey digitally.
+This is a huge percentage jump since 71% in 2018.
+By focusing your attention on how your brand appears in search results, you can reduce the overwhelming nature of the modern buyer’s journey, and make sure you are targeting the right content to the right audience at each moment in their journey to minimize poor bounce rates.

-Yet even a simple Google search has become complicated.
+A simple Google search has become complicated.
 Buyers no longer get the same results with the same search terms.
-Instead, each individual’s result is personalized based on the type of intent, device, location, time of day and any other past search history.
+Instead, each individual’s buyer’s journey is personalized based on the type of intent, device, location, time of day and any other past search history.

 New York sports center Aviator Sports created a new webpage to promote its figure skating rink and classes.
 When it didn’t generate the anticipated traffic, the company used BrightEdge’s deep learning SEO technology to analyze the relevant keyword landscape.
 This revealed that while “figure skating” is the widely-accepted term in the sports world, regular people typically search for “ice skating.”
 By optimizing this term on their webpage, Aviator boosted its potential search volume by more than five times.